 This cake recipe is great for when you have to make a dessert in a hurry- all you need are the staple ingredients for a spice cake along with three apples that are peeled, cored and chopped as well as some raisins.

-This cake recipe is made in a tube or bundt cake tin and does not require frosting- it is just sprinkled with powdered sugar.
-However, you can jazz it up a bit by serving it with carmelised pecans, caramel sauce, custard or whipped cream.
+This cake recipe is made in a tube or bundt pan and does not requirea cream cheese frosting- it is just sprinkled with powdered sugar.
+However, you can jazz it up a bit by serving it with caramelized pecans, caramel sauce, custard or whipped cream.

 The cake bakes for an hour and the recipe could be adjusted to make muffins instead of the cake for a more breakfast-suitable variation.